-We have proposed a hierarchical Bayesian approach to model epidemics at fine spatial scales, which incorporates movement of populations across local areas as well as spatiotemporal sharing of statistical strength.
-Empirical results suggest that our model, along with others, can be a useful tool for policy makers to locate future epidemic hotspots early, in order to direct resources such as surge testing as well as targeted local transmission reduction measures.
+We have proposed a hierarchical Bayesian approach to model epidemics at fine spatial scales, which incorporates movement of populations across local areas as well as spatiotemporal borrowing of strength.
+Empirical results suggest that our model can be a useful tool for policy makers to locate future epidemic hotspots early, in order to direct resources such as surge testing as well as targeted local transmission reduction measures.